neolit123/ta-gen/README.md

 ### Usage

-this will get your started:
+this will get you started:
 ```
 ta-gen -help
 ```